| Egypt to Auckland,

 breakfast fixins and slurped our way through

 breakfast in bed before venturing into daylight.
+We wandered into town

 after nine and arrived at our first tourist trap just in